Florida Boat Transportation Regulations

 - Rear Overhang – Just like with the front overhang, the rear overhang is the distance from the rear wheel to the end of the boat.
 Any rear overhang over 3 feet is considered oversized.

 - Weight – Any boat over 80,000 lbs. is considered oversized unless the boat is specifically licensed for more weight.
-It is rare, however, for a boat to weight more than 75,000 pounds.
-This even true for boats that are fully loaded.
+It is rare, however, for a boat to weigh more than 75,000 pounds.
+This is even true for boats that are fully loaded.

 It is important to understand that the height and width of the boat is calculated after the boat is loaded onto the transport trailer.
-These measurements are used to to obtain all necessary permits.
+These measurements are used to obtain all necessary permits.
+Permits will always include not just the specs of the boat itself, but also must include additional factors that include the trailer.

 There are some sizes and conditions that require the use of an escort or multiple escorts for boat transportation in Florida.
-Yet, again the rules are fairly clear and any high quality transport service will be able to foresee all escort needs.
+Yet, again the rules are fairly clear and any high-quality transport service will be able to foresee all escort needs.
+If the measurements of your boat require escorts then you have to have escorts before the boat can be transported.
+Failure to have the proper permitting or escorts for boat transport in Florida can result in multiple fines and even the impounding of your boat.

 Regulations for Escort Use for Florida Boat Transportation: